Purcell, Henry: Dido and Aeneas

 The new Purcell Society edition takes full account not only of these developments but also of two manuscript full scores which have hitherto been entirely or largely disregarded.
 One, now in the USA, came to light as recently as 2000, and proves to be the second earliest extant score of the opera.
 The other, which is much more important, once belonged to Sir Frederick Ouseley, but was purchased after his death by a Japanese collector, and is now preserved in Wakayama.
 It was consulted for some details in the original Purcell Society Dido (published in 1889), but had since been dismissed as a secondary source dating from the nineteenth century.
 In fact it is probably the earliest of all the surviving scores, prepared around 1770 and clearly retaining numerous original features not found in any other source – including twentieth-century scholarly editions, all of which rely heavily on a single copy (the Tenbury manuscript) now shown to embody significant defects.

 The new edition presents a radical reappraisal of one of Purcell’s greatest works.
-It is to be given its premiere by staff and students of the Royal Academy of Music (with appropriate social distancing) livestreamed on 27 and 28 May at 7pm.
+It was given its premiere by staff and students of the Royal Academy of Music (with appropriate social distancing) livestreamed on 27 and 28 May.